Secondary promoting mental health and emotional wellbeing through PSHE education (key stage 3 & 4), London, 5 March 2018Back to events listing

 - Explore a range of resources and activities you could use at school including DfE approved lesson plans

-100% of delegates who have attended this course so far in 2017 have rated it as either excellent or very good.
+100% of delegates who have attended this course so far in 2017 rated it as either excellent or very good.

 “Best course I’ve had for years!
 Thanks”